May 30, 2013 in Uncategorized

 Lastly, be a tourist for a day and hit the triangle of plazas between Leicester Square, Trafalgar Square, and Piccadilly Circus.
 This is the UK’s version of America’s Times Square and one of the most fun things to do in London.
 Firstly, Leicester square is considered the heart of London’s entertainment district and always provides great people watching.
 This spot will be buzzing with tourists, theatergoers, and a variety of captivating street performers.
 There is truly never a dull moment at Leicester Square.
 Where Leicester Square is rich in entertainment, Trafalgar Square is rich in London culture and history.
 One can spend the day exploring statues and sculptures that are unique and iconic to London, including the busts and plinths of the royal British forefathers and a massive fountain that lights up at night.
 And last but not least, rounding out the triangle of plazas is the Piccadilly Circus.
 A world famous traffic circle built in 1819; Piccadilly Circus connects Regent Street to Piccadilly and is a common meeting place before heading out to neighboring burrows like Chinatown or Soho.
 The Circus has plenty of attractions to offer that will keep cinema buffs, musical theater lovers, and shopaholics occupied for hours on end.

-Daniel Hogan is a writer at Party Earth – a global media and entertainment company that publishes reviews and listings of the best social experiences around the world including: things to do in Amsterdam, beaches in Ibiza, plazas in Rome, bars in Los Angeles, parks in New York, festivals and concerts everywhere, and more.
+Daniel Hogan is a writer at Party Earth – a global media and entertainment company that publishes reviews and listings of the best social experiences around the world including: clubs in Paris, beaches in Ibiza, things to do in London, bars in Los Angeles, parks in New York, festivals and concerts everywhere, and more.